Lidya1234/Newyoork_times_article/README.md

 Acknowledgments Hat tip to anyone whose code was used Inspiration etc

 📝 License This project is a collaboration project of microverse students.
-All rights are reserved for Avijit and Abhigyan.
+All rights are reserved for Lidya and Abhigyan.